verdnatura/myt/README.md

 ## Why

-The main reason for starting this project it's because there are no fully free and opensource migration tools available that allow versioning database routines with an standard CVS system as if they were normal application code.
+The main reason for starting this project it's because there are no fully free and open source migration tools available that allow versioning database routines with an standard CVS system as if they were normal application code.

 Also, the existing tools are too complex and require too much knowledge to start a small project.

 ## Todo

-* Improve *help* option for commands.
-* Allow to specify a custom workspace subdirectory inside project directory.
-* Create a lock during push to avoid collisions.
+* Update routines shasum when push.
 * Use a custom *Dockerfile* for local database container.
+* Console logging via events.
+* Lock version table row when pushing.

 ## Built With